Best mountain bike helmets 2024 – top-rated head protection for trail, XC and enduro

 Poor goggle compatibility

-We found it a comfortable fit without any pressure points.
-With the exception of some heat build-up in extreme conditions, on the trail, it performed really well, with no noticeable movement or bounce when tackling steep technical sections.
+We found the Hummvee Plus a comfortable fit without any pressure points.
+With the exception of some heat build-up in extreme conditions, on the trail it performed really well, and stayed secure even when tackling steep technical sections.

 It's a great all-rounder at a bargain price.
 For more info, check out our full Endura Hummvee Plus review.